eric-asare/ConnectionsLab/week3/Inspire!/README1.md

 create a quote by clicking on create to inspire yourself or friends

 click on the refresh button to see a new quote

+was generating this unneccessary canvas which got deleted.